-How is it already March again!?
-Looking for a great place to celebrate St. Patrick’s Day?
-What about a place to enjoy a well poured pint of Guinness or a nice selection of Irish Whiskey any time of year?
-These Irish pubs are some of the best Los Angeles has to offer.
+Whether you’re looking for a great place to celebrate St. Patrick’s Day or just want a place to enjoy a well poured pint of Guinness or a nice selection of Irish Whiskey, these Irish pubs are some of the best Los Angeles has to offer.

 2941 Main St., Santa Monica